ghzserg/zmod/wiki/Setup_en.md

     ```
     *   **What does this do?** The printer will slightly reduce speed on sharp corners.
 This will marginally increase print time but significantly reduce vibrations and improve corner clarity.

+You can simplify things.
+Enter ENABLE_PLUGIN name=recommend into the console.
+This command will enable the recommendations plugin, which already has FIX_SCV enabled and square_corner_velocity: 9 set.

 #### How to Use the `ZSHAPER` Macro

 [ZSHAPER](https://github.com/ghzserg/zmod/wiki/Calibrations_en#zshaper) - this macro makes the printer vibrate at different frequencies, measures the response, and builds graphs to find the ideal input shaper parameters for the X and Y axes.